Alexander Rutskoy: Governorship

 Rutskoy decided not to run for the presidency in the 1996 election, but did run for the position of the governor of Kursk Oblast in the fall of the same year.
-Being a joint candidate from the communist and "patriotic forces", he was initially banned from the election, but allowed to run by the Russian Supreme Court only a few days before the election, which he won in a landslide, with about 76% of the vote.
+Being a joint candidate from the People's Patriotic Union of Russia, he was initially banned from the election, but allowed to run by the Russian Supreme Court only a few days before the election, which he won in a landslide, with about 76% of the vote.
 It is noted that Rutskoy had the potential to become an opposition leader upon re-entering politics but he adopted a pragmatic and compliant approach in his dealings with the government in Moscow in general and Yeltsin in particular.
 He has apologized for starting the armed rebellion, explaining that he would not have done it if he knew it would lead to several deaths.

 In October 2000, Rutskoy ran for a second term as governor.
 However, a few hours before the vote on 22 October he was suspended from participation in the elections by the decision of the Kursk Oblast Court for the abuse of official position, inaccurate data on personal property, violations of election campaigning, etc.

-Rutskoi submitted to the Supreme Court of Russia a protest against the decision of the Kursk Oblast Court to cancel the registration which was considered by the Civil Board of the Supreme Court and rejected on 2 November 2000.
+Rutskoy submitted to the Supreme Court of Russia a protest against the decision of the Kursk Oblast Court to cancel the registration which was considered by the Civil Board of the Supreme Court and rejected on 2 November 2000.

 In December 2001, Rutskoy was sued by the Prosecutor's Office of Kursk Oblast, which filed a lawsuit.
 The lawsuit was related to the illegal privatization of a four-room apartment (made in July 2000).
 Later Rutskoi was brought under article 286 of the criminal code (abuse of power) as an accused.
 The case was closed for lack of evidence, as no evidence was presented in the case.